How can I get a tax deduction for my health insurance?

 In summary, QSEHRA allows small employers with fewer than 50 full-time employees to reimburse employees tax-free for individual insurance premiums and medical expenses.
 This is awesome, because it allows every dollar you spend to help your employees with insurance and medical expenses to be categorized as a business expense.
 If you’re giving employees a health insurance stipend or “bonus” or adding to their salaries to help with insurance, you’re a nice boss but you’re being like Bob in our example above and triggering taxes that you can avoid for both your business (payroll taxes) and for your employees (income taxes) could be avoiding.
 Here’s a tax calculator you can use to see for yourself.

 QSEHRA is based on a reimbursement model.
 You the employer set the amounts you want to allow for reimbursement, and employees make claims to get paid.
 Reimbursements are subject to annual limits that are tied to inflation.
-As of 2018, the limits are $5,050 a year ($420/mo) for single employees and up to $10,250 a year ($854 a month) for employees with families.
+For 2020, the limits are $5,250 a year ($437.50/mo) for single employees and up to $10,600 a year ($883.33 a month) for employees with families.
 These limits are usually great for employees but can feel restrictive if you, the employer, are the only employee and you have high insurance or medical expenses you’d like to include as a business expense.

 Like One-Person 105 HRAs, QSEHRA works great if you’re an employee of your company.
 This can be tricky if you’re a sole proprietor or pass-through entity.
 We’ll talk about some strategies for those types of entities in the following sections.